Association-of-Family-Psychiatrists/site/README.md

-# Frontend Documentation — Association of Family Psychiatrists (AFP)
+# Frontend Documentation

-This is the Vue 3 frontend for the Association of Family Psychiatrists website.
+This is the [Vue 3](https://vuejs.org/) frontend for the Association of Family Psychiatrists website.
 It is built using [Vite](https://vitejs.dev/) and organized into modular components, views, and shared state.
-It integrates with Firebase for backend functionality and Stripe for payments.
+It integrates with [Firebase](https://firebase.google.com/) for backend functionality and [Stripe](https://stripe.com/) for payments.

 ---